rodorad/platform-wiki-notes/Data-Analysis-with-RStudio-and-H2O.md

 ### Installing H2O client in RStudio:

-1. Find H2O url, username and password.
-It is on the "DP2 Environments" page on secure wiki.
+1. Find H2O url, internal address, username and password.
+To do that, contact with platform operator.
 1. Go to H2O Webpage and authenticate with user&password.
 1. Find in top-menu buttons "Help" and then "About".
 You should see such popup:
 ![image](https://raw.githubusercontent.com/trustedanalytics/platform-wiki/master/wikiImages/RStudioAndH2o/04h2oAbout.PNG)